Table of Contents

 Technology can provide your marketing department, attorneys, clerks, and other employees with the tools they need to transform a massive pile of client details into measurable data.
 Practice management software such as Clio can help you improve communication between attorneys and clients, as well as attorneys themselves, and save your firm massive amounts of time and money.
 Tracking engagement and activity data across your company will help you keep up productivity levels and improve employee collaboration.

 Having access to exhaustive, detailed information on every client, and the way this data connects to each potential market and/or client will do wonders for your client engagement.
 With more personal, fact-based data on their hands, it will be easier for your teams to handle every specific case in the best possible way.
+We cover these benefits and more in our guide on legal analytics.

 Practice management tools will help you single out the most effective (and thus most profitable) client engagement processes.
 This way, only the best processes will remain in use, advancing the overall client-attorney relationships in your firm.
 Even as time passes and you are met with new challenges, it will be easier for you to update those processes to make sure that you have access to the most effective solutions systematically and consistently.